Liam-Deacon/phaseshifts/docs/installing_phaseshifts.rst

   make sdist
   make wheel

-The ViPErLEED backend is an optional runtime dependency; install the extra (``phaseshifts[viperleed]``) on systems where you want to run EEASiSSS through ViPErLEED.
+The EEASiSSS backend is an optional runtime dependency; install the extra (``phaseshifts[viperleed]``) on systems where you want to run EEASiSSS through ViPErLEED.